sukanyabag/sukanyabag/README.md

 - 👩 Pronouns: She/Her

-- 🤔 I’m looking for help with Flutter, Dart and Java!
+- 🤔 I’m looking for help with javascript!😒

 - 🤣 Fun fact: Robots can have citizenship! 😁</p>